Billboard (magazine): Changes in ownership

-Billboard struggled after its founder William Donaldson died in 1925, and, within three years, was once again heading towards bankruptcy.
-Donaldson's son-in-law Roger Littleford took over in 1928 and "nursed the publication back to health".
-His sons Bill and Roger became co-publishers in 1946 and inherited the publication in the late 1970s after Roger Littleford's death.
+Billboard struggled after its founder William Donaldson died in 1925, and within three years, was once again heading towards bankruptcy.
+Donaldson's son-in-law Roger Littleford took command in 1928 and "nursed the publication back to health."
+His sons Bill and Roger became co-publishers in 1946 and inherited the magazine in the late 1970s after Littleford's death.
 They sold it to private investors in 1985 for an estimated $40 million.
 The investors cut costs and acquired a trade publication for the Broadway theatre industry called Backstage.

 In 1987, Billboard was sold again to Affiliated Publications for $100 million.
 Billboard Publications Inc. became a subsidiary of Affiliated Publications called BPI Communications.
-As BPI Communications, it acquired The Hollywood Reporter, Adweek, Marketing Week, and Mediaweek, and also purchased Broadcast Data Systems, a high-tech firm for tracking music airtime.
-Private investors from Boston Ventures and BPI executives re-purchased a two-thirds interest in Billboard Publications for $100 million, and more acquisitions followed.
+As BPI Communications, it acquired The Hollywood Reporter, Adweek, Marketing Week and Mediaweek, and also purchased Broadcast Data Systems, a high-tech firm for tracking music airtime.
+Private investors from Boston Ventures and BPI executives repurchased a two-thirds interest in Billboard Publications for $100 million, and more acquisitions followed.
 In 1993, it created a division known as Billboard Music Group for music-related publications.

 In 1994, Billboard Publications was sold to Dutch media conglomerate Verenigde Nederlandse Uitgeverijen (VNU) for $220 million.
 VNU acquired the Clio Awards in advertising and the National Research Group in 1997, as well as Editor & Publisher in 1999.
-In July 2000, it paid $650 million for the publisher Miller Freeman.
-BPI was combined with other entities in VNU in 2000 to form Bill Communications Inc. By the time CEO Gerald Hobbs retired in 2003, VNU had grown substantially larger, but had a large amount of debt from the acquisitions.
+In July 2000, it paid $650 million to the publisher Miller Freeman.
+BPI was combined with other entities in VNU in 2000 to form Bill Communications Inc. By the time CEO Gerald Hobbs retired in 2003, VNU had grown substantially larger, but had a great deal of debt from the acquisitions.
 An attempted $7 billion acquisition of IMS Health in 2005 prompted protests from shareholders that halted the deal; it eventually agreed to an $11 billion takeover bid from investors in 2006.

-VNU then changed its name to Nielsen in 2007, the namesake of a company it acquired for $2.5 billion in 1999.
-New CEO Robert Krakoff divested some of the previously owned publications, restructured the organization, and planned some acquisitions before dying suddenly in 2007; he was subsequently replaced by Greg Farrar.
+VNU changed its name to Nielsen in 2007, the namesake of a company that it had acquired for $2.5 billion in 1999.
+New CEO Robert Krakoff divested some of the previously owned publications, restructured the organization and planned some acquisitions before dying suddenly in 2007.
+He was subsequently replaced by Greg Farrar.

 Nielsen owned Billboard until 2009, when it was one of eight publications sold to e5 Global Media Holdings. e5 was formed by investment firms Pluribus Capital Management and Guggenheim Partners for the purpose of the acquisition.
-The following year, the new parent company was renamed as Prometheus Global Media.
+The following year, the new parent company was renamed Prometheus Global Media.
 Three years later, Guggenheim Partners acquired Pluribus' share of Prometheus and became the sole owner of Billboard.

 In December 2015, Guggenheim Digital Media spun out several media brands, including Billboard, to its own executive Todd Boehly.
 The assets operate under the Hollywood Reporter-Billboard Media Group, a unit of the holding company Eldridge Industries.